This version of the Accu-Sim Bonanza is for Prepar3D v4 or v5 Professional only.

 - Eight commercial aviation sponsors have supported the project including Phillips 66 Aviation, Champion Aerospace, and Knots2u speed modifications.

-- Lockheed Martin Prepar3D v4 Professional Version (P3D v4)
+- Lockheed Martin Prepar3D v4 or v5 Professional Version (P3D v4 or v5)

 - Windows 7